Aanvi02/Library-management-system/README.md

 # Library-management-system
-A C-based Library Management System with login, signup, password validation, and book management.
+A C-based Library Management System with login, signup, password validation, and book management system.